caseyvaughn/pandas-zoos-rails/readme.md

 - `cd` into the project and run `rails db:create`

-- use the rails generator to generate your two models
+- use the rails generator to generate your associated models like so: `rails g model zoo name city`, `rails g model panda name age:integer zoo:references`

 - update the models files accordingly based on this one-to-many relationship